CorbanR/ansible-minecraft/README.md

 - To build a Minecraft Docker container see `docker-builder/README.md`.
 - To deploy a Minecraft Docker container see `docker-deploy/README.md`.

-To install Minecraft via Ansible without Docker, continue :).
+To install Minecraft without Docker, continue :).

 Requirements
 ------------